-The periodical Digital Presentation and Preservation of Cultural and Scientific Heritage.
-Conference Proceedings follows the Committee on Publication Ethics (COPE) guidelines on publication ethics and complies with the international standards for publication ethics.
+The periodical Digital Presentation and Preservation of Cultural and Scientific Heritage follows the Committee on Publication Ethics (COPE) guidelines on publication ethics and complies with the international standards for publication ethics.
 It is of immense importance for the editorial board/program committee to conform to the widely accepted principles, norms and good practices for ethical behavior in publishing.

 The ethical issues refer to all participants in the publication process: authors, reviewers and editors.